-Yahoo continues to make strides under the leadership of Marissa Mayer, though it's the company's stake in Chinese online retailer Alibaba (which may soon IPO) that's proving to be particularly valuable.
+Yahoo continues to make strides under the leadership of Marissa Mayer, though it's the company's stake in Chinese online retailer Alibaba (which may IPO in 2014) that's proving to be particularly valuable.

 If you don't have a Circa account yet, download and sign up using the free app for iPhone.